rohantikotekar/Ethically-Interpretable-AI-Transparent-Income-Prediction-with-LIME/README.md

 I worked upon this project during my CS 212 Data Science Ethics class.
-The core objective was to develop a high-performing classifier while ensuring transparency and interpretability of its decision-making process, particularly concerning potential biases.
+The core objective was to develop a high-performing classifier while ensuring transparency and interpretability of its decision-making process, particularly concerning potential biases, using LIME.

 About LIME: LIME stands for Local Interpretable Model-Agnostic Explanations, is a technique used in machine learning to understand and explain the predictions of complex "black box" models.
 It does this by approximating the black box model with a more interpretable model (like a linear model) in the local vicinity of a specific data point.
 Following is the resume description.